bjartemisund/policy/terms-of-service.md

 Whereby (the "Service" or “Whereby”), and constitute a contract between you and the company providing the Service, Video Communication Services AS, Gate 1 no. 101, 6700 Måløy, Norway ("The Company").
-These terms govern your access to and use of the Whereby application and website (the "Service"), and any video, sound, text, graphics, or other materials sent, received, stored or otherwise appearing in the Service (collectively referred to as "Content").
+These terms govern your access to and use of the Service, and any video, sound, text, graphics, or other materials sent, received, stored or otherwise appearing in the Service (collectively referred to as "Content").
 Parts of the Service may display Content that is not Whereby's (“User Content”).
 Such content is the sole responsibility of the person or entity that has made it available.
 When "Content" is used in this document, it refers to both content provided by Whereby and User Content collectively, unless otherwise specified.